 Let us note that if the algorithm cannot choose the set $A$ then the last vertex from which it is impossible to choose a vertex lying on a distance three, is either a pendant vertex, which has a specific vertex in the set $Spec$, or is a vertex that is adjacent to a pendant vertex, and this pendant vertex will be the specific vertex for it.

 It can be easily seen that the algorithm constructs a maximal independent set $U$ of $T$ containing the vertex $u$.
 The construction of the set $Spec$ implies that each vertex $v\in U$ has a specific neighbour in $Spec$, that is, a neighbour, which is not adjacent to any other vertex of $U$.
-This and corollary \ref{specificVertex} imply that the complexity of $U$ is one.
-The proof of the theorem \ref{TreesSuff} is completed. \end{proof}
+This and Corollary \ref{specificVertex} imply that the hardness of $U$ is one.
+The proof of Theorem \ref{TreesSuff} is completed.$\square$ \end{proof}

-\begin{remark} The theorem \ref{TreesSuff} presents merely a sufficient condition.
-The trees from figure \ref{ExampleTreesGamma} contain a pure $\delta$-vertex, do not contain a $\beta$ vertex, and nevertheless, the first of them has a complexity that is less than one, while the second one is of complexity one.
-On the other hand, the graphs from figure \ref{ExampleTreesBetta} contain a $\beta$-vertex, do not contain a pure $\delta$ vertex, and nevertheless, the first of them has a complexity that is less than one, while the second one is of complexity one. \end{remark}
+\begin{remark} The Theorem \ref{TreesSuff} presents merely a sufficient condition.
+The trees from Figure \ref{ExampleTreesGamma} contain a pure $\delta$-vertex, do not contain a $\beta$ vertex, and nevertheless, the first of them has a hardness that is less than one, while the second one is of hardness one.
+On the other hand, the trees from Figure \ref{ExampleTreesBetta} contain a $\beta$-vertex, do not contain a pure $\delta$ vertex, and nevertheless, the first of them has a hardness that is less than one, while the second one is of hardness one. \end{remark}